berttejeda/bert.ops-command/README.md

 <a name="design"></a>
 # Design

-The *dotc* tool is a bash/zsh-compatible shell script that:
+The *ops* tool is a bash/zsh-compatible shell script that:

 - Scans directories recursively for executable files
 - Automatically creates wrapper scripts for discovered executables